brightzheng100/consistenthashing/README.md

 	Config map[string]interface{} // extra config if any }

-// ConsistantHashing defines the interfaces type ConsistantHashing interface {
+// ConsistentHashing defines the interfaces type ConsistentHashing interface {
 	// Add adds a Member with desired logical/virtual "node"s to the Ring Add(member Member) bool
 	// Remove removes the named Member from the Ring